citruspay/open-javascript/README.md

 ## gateway.makePayment(bill, paymentOptions, callback)

-Submits a payment request to CitrusPay payment gateway and starts the payment interactive authorization flow (3D-secure for credit / debit cards, and bank NetBanking site for netbanking).
+Submits a payment request to CitrusPay payment gateway and starts the payment interactive authorization flow (3D-secure for credit / debit cards, bank NetBanking site for netbanking, or Citrus Cash verification for prepaid card).

 `bill` lets you specify your CitrusPay merchant credentials, your transaction parameters and customer details.
 Full specification can be found [here](../../wiki/bill).